 Hair bleaches open up the hair cuticles and may cause significant hair damage.
 Chemically-treated hair is more prone to breakage and split ends.
 The lesser the chemical or color treatments, the better and faster your hair growth.

 Caffeine stimulates the matrix cells in a healthy hair follicle and may promote hair growth (11).
 Caffeine’s antioxidants reduce water loss and increase the production of healthy hair cells (12).
 It also has growth-promoting effects on hair (13).

-These are the various methods that can possibly promote faster hair growth.
+These are the various methods and simple tips for hair growth that can possibly promote faster hair growth.
 In the following section, we have discussed the factors that can slow down or even stop your hair growth.

 1. Hair Colors

 Most hair colors contain ammonia, an industrial bleaching agent.
 Ammonia can dry your hair out.
 Hydrogen peroxide is another chemical that can cause hair breakage, split ends, and frizz; and may also suppress hair growth (14).
 Excess use of hair colors can lead to hair fall by damaging the hair follicles.
 You can instead try natural color options like henna.
 It colors and conditions your hair.
 You can also use coffee or cinnamon powder.

 Most hair treatments use many harsh chemicals that lead to severe hair fall.
 Regular hair straightening also leads to split ends.
 Try avoiding or reducing the frequency of such hair treatments.

 3. Brushing Wet Hair

 Wet hair is fragile and susceptible to breakage.
 Never brush your hair while it is wet.
 Wait for your hair to dry naturally.
 You may then gently detangle it and comb softly.

 Tight hairstyles like ponytails or braids pull hair from its roots.
 They can weaken hair and even cause permanent hair damage.
 Rubber bands also can do the same.
 Avoid such hairstyles as much as possible.